jamessoni/linear_solvers_library/Matrix/README.md

 #### License
 See LICENSE.txt for details.

+Testing files, main_tests_components.cpp and main_tests_solvers.cpp are present within the repository for your own leisurely testing.

-For further reading on specific methods please refer to documentation.md.
+For further reading/information on specific methods please refer to documentation.md.

 ###### Team-Void ACSE-5